Vijay25091996/Titanic-Survival/README.md

 Then coming to "Age" , i did just plot a heat map wherein it correlated well with the feature "Pclass" which is the Passenger Class which has 3 categorical entries (1,2,3)

-So immediate plan that came to mind is to do boxplot for both of these, so that i can map the values accordingly For e.g:
+So immediate plan that came to mind is to do boxplot for both of these, so that i can map the values for the null "Age"s accordingly
+For e.g:

   def agemap(x):